cifkao/ismir2019-music-style-translation/README.md

     --include-segment-id \
     song1.mid song2.mid songs.pickle
 ```

-To use a trained model, run the same command as for training, but with `run` instead of `train`.
-We need to provide three additional arguments: the input file, the output file and the target style.
+Then, we `run` the model, providing the input file, the output file and the target style.
 For example:
 ```sh
 python -m ismir2019_cifka.models.roll2seq --logdir all2bass run input.pickle output.pickle ZZREGGAE
 ```